 Integrating network event triggers into MEOW would provide an advantage specifically in the context of heterogeneous workflows, which incorporate a mix of different tasks running on diverse computing environments.
 By their nature, these workflows can involve tasks running on different systems, potentially even in different physical locations, which need to exchange data or coordinate their progress.
-In the figure below, an example heterogeneous workflow is presented.
+Currently, MEOW's reliance on local file events as triggers can be a limiting factor in these scenarios.
+Network event triggers offer a powerful solution to this challenge.
+They can not only handle tasks running across different machines, but also dynamically adapt to the changing requirements of a heterogeneous workflow, such as triggering new tasks based on the results of remote computations.
+Thus, the addition of network event triggers is a significant step in enhancing MEOW's already robust handling of heterogeneous workflows, bolstering its utility in today's diverse and distributed computing landscape.